 December 10 – Lost in the Library, Josh Funk (Dewey Decimal System Day)

 Are you familiar with the Dewey Decimal System?
-It’s named for Melvil Dewey, an American librarian who, in 1876, invented and copyrighted the Dewey library classification system that we still use today in 135 countries around the world.
+It’s named for Melvil Dewey, an American librarian who, in 1876, invented and copyrighted the Dewey library classification system that is still used today in 135 countries around the world.
 It only takes a few minutes to learn, and if you use libraries a lot, understanding it saves you a ton of time.

 I thought a book about a library would be a great pick for today.
 Lost in the Library is about two lions that have been standing outside New York City library since 1911.
 As Fortitude (one of the lions) learns, his side-kick, Patience, has been sneaking into the library at night while he was sleeping.
 Why?
 To read books, of course!
 Your kids will probably be delighted to recognize the familiar authors and see the pages of familiar books (i.e., Cups for Sale, Amelia Bedelia, …).
 “Patience, did you learn these stories for me?”
 Fortitude asked – but he knew.
 Patience just nodded and said, “Well, you see, I love sharing stories with you.”
 A very beautiful book on books!

 December 11 – A World of Cookies for Santa, M. E. Furman

 Do you know the first place in the world to welcome Christmas Day each year?
 It’s a little island in the southern Pacific called Christmas Island.
 The children on this island prepare for Santa’s visit by making him sweet coconut macaroons.
 Then, as the sun gradually lights up the next and the next sliver of the world, Christmas Day dawns on New Zealand and Australia, Japan and Indonesia, Russia, Denmark, and beyond, with delectable treats to match, of course.
 With vibrant illustrations and a succinct text, this book follows Santa’s Christmas ride across the globe.